- This event has passed.

 Location, Location, Location: How Setting Influences Character, Theme, and Plot

 We’ve moved online!
 All workshops will be conducted through Zoom, an interactive platform that allows you to participate in exercises and contribute to group conversation in your workshops.
-The day before your workshop you’ll receive an email with a link to Zoom for your workshop session.
+You’ll receive an email with a Zoom link to your workshop 5pm the day of the workshop.

 Member Price: $65